-During the PD days before the start of the school year, staff will review advice from Toronto Public Health on the proper use and care of PPE and hygiene that staff should follow when working in schools during the pandemic.
-Additional guidance will be provided to staff that work in multiple facilities, such as staff from the planning and facilities department.
+During the PD days before the start of the school year, staff reviewed advice from Toronto Public Health on the proper use and care of PPE and hygiene that staff will follow when working in schools during the pandemic.
+Additional guidance has been provided to staff that work in multiple facilities, such as staff from the planning and facilities department.